 2) Develop a distribution model based on disciplines and cognate areas rather than administrative structures.

 1) Unless otherwise stated, general education requirements may be satisfied only by three or four-hour credit courses.

 2) With the exception of Writing Proficiency (W) Courses, no course can count for more than one general education requirement.
 However, a single course may count as both a course for a major/minor and a general education requirement.

 3) Unless otherwise stated, all specific criteria must be met in order to receive a course designation.

 4) Students may not count more than 3 courses in the same subject area towards general education requirements.
 "Subject area" is defined by the prefix used by the Records Office.

-5) Combinations of one and/or two hour coursed can be used to satisfy general education requirements only when approved by the Curriculum Committee.
+5) Combinations of one and/or two-hour courses can be used to satisfy general education requirements only when approved by the Curriculum Committee.